jscortes523/js-bootcamp/README.md

 # js-bootcamp
-Javascript fundamentals exercise and source code
+Javascript fundamentals exercise and source code.
-You will find some basic code with fundamentals javascript concept It will be usefull if you are starting in javascript word
+You will find some basic code with javascript basic concepts It will be usefull if you are starting in javascript world

-Remember dont understand concepts is not excuse to stop your learning, It is the perfect excuse to increase your knowlodge and the posibility to do something really special.
+Remember don't understand concepts is not excuse to stop your learning, It is the perfect excuse to increase your knowlodge and the posibility to do something really special.